typedwires/nn_mnist/README.md

 **Training Data**:

 For training my neural network, I used the dataset available at http://www.pjreddie.com/media/files/mnist_train.csv, which contains 60,000 images.

-However, I only trained my NN using around 50,000 images from this dataset.
+However, I trained my NN using around 50,000 images from this dataset.

 **The notebook is organized into the following sections:**: